cake-lab/HybridDepth/README.md

 data:
   class_path: dataloader.dataset.NYUDataModule # Path to your dataloader Module in dataset.py
   init_args:
-    nyuv2_data_root: 'path to the NYUv2 dataset' # path to the specific dataset
+    nyuv2_data_root: 'root to the NYUv2 dataset or other datasets' # path to the specific dataset
     img_size: [480, 640]  # Adjust if your DataModule expects a tuple for img_size
     remove_white_border: True
     num_workers: 0  # if you are using synthetic data, you don't need multiple workers